Constitutional Court Procedure Act

 (6) uniform interpretation of statutes and regulations.

-When other legislation provides for petitions to the Judicial Yuan for interpretation, such petitions shall comply with the relevant procedural provisions governing constitutional interpretation or those governing uniform interpretation of statutes and regulations, where appropriate.
+Where other legislation provides for petitions to the Judicial Yuan for interpretation, such petitions shall comply with the comparable provisions of this Act.

 Article 2